copilot-emacs/copilot.el/readme.md

-# Copilot.el
+# Copilot.el (with cygwin support)

-Copilot.el is an Emacs plugin for GitHub Copilot.
+Copilot.el is an Emacs plugin for GitHub Copilot, created by zerolfx.

+This fork is extended to run on emacs running in cygwin (on windows 10 at least).
+Because we must use the windows native node.js outside of the cygwin environment from within cygwin there were path issues.
+The fix is just to call cygpath from within emacs before calling node.
+Setup should be the same with the addition of ensuring the windows installed node.js is in the cygwin path.

 ![](assets/demo.gif)